Your privacy is important to TravelGenee.

 As a blog follower you can request a newsletter via email or complete an online form.
 You can at any time request that you no longer wish to receive this newsletter or be on a marketing list by unsubscribing using the link on the bottom of newsletter emails or emailing TravelGenee with this instruction.
 We may send you an email to confirm your request has been processed.

-You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
+You an also set up your computer to help you manage your cookies.
+For example, you can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer or Firefox) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.
 If you turn off cookies functions on some websites will not function properly.

 If we are going to be using the information collected from you in a manner materially different from that stated at the time of collection we will send affected customers an email notice of the change and include instructions on how you can amend your details and requirements.